Telemetry

 Attributes

-All elements within the xronos framework may be annotated with attributes.
+All elements within the Xronos SDK may be annotated with attributes.
 The attributes provide a mechanism for labeling the recorded data and provide a mechanism for filtering the telemetry data in the dashboard.
 By default, the following attributes are recorded:

-• service.name: Name of the application as given provided in the call to enable_telemetry().
+• service.name: Name of the application as given provided in the call to xronos.Environment.enable_telemetry().

 • xronos.fqn: Fully qualified name of the element that produces telemetry data.